utisam/ready/README.md

 # Ready

-Tool to check if you are ready.
+Tool to check whether you are ready.

 ```console
 $ git clone repository/which/has/.readyrc/file.git